shaxikai/TerrainFusion/README.md

 ### TerrainFusion Dataset

-Download the dataset from http://XXX.com which contains several scenarios, including city, mountains, desert, and plains.
+Download the dataset from https://pan.baidu.com/s/1j-sv6Id9Kbk3qwfW7bZvqg (password : wn8r) which contains several scenarios, including city, mountains, desert, and plains.
 The resolution of the aerial images is 4000×3000.
 The full resolution results are available by clicking on the thumbnails.